stampylongr/discovery/README.md

 ## About Discovery

-An open-source music streaming application.
+An open-source music streaming application written in Crystal.

 ## Installation